Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Debit Credit

-Business transactions that cause decrease(-) sources of economic funds The balance (balance) of sources of economic funds for
+Business transactions that cause decrease(-) sources of household funds Remaining (balance) of sources of economic funds for

-Business transactions that cause magnification (+) business assets in the reporting month
+Business transactions that cause increase (+) economic assets in the reporting month

-The amount of business transactions will be debit turnover invoices for the reporting month The amount of business transactions will be loan turnover accounts for the reporting month
+The amount of business transactions will be debit turnover invoices for the reporting month The amount of business transactions will be loan turnover invoices for the reporting month

 The balance at the end of the month is equal to the balance at the beginning of the month + credit turnover - debit turnover